HenrikBengtsson/future.tests/README.md

 > Write once, run anywhere

-In order for such code to work regardless of which future backend the end-user choose, it is critical that the backend fully complies with the Future API.
+In order for such code to work regardless of which future backend the end-user choose, it is critical that the backend fully complies with the [Future API Backend Specification].
 A future backend with A 100% compliance rate guarantees that the code will work equally well there as in sequential mode.

 This R package - **[future.tests]** - provides a test suite for validation that a future backend complies with the Future API.